School transport (September 2022) FAQs

 Parents and carers must make sure that equipment is suitably maintained to ensure their child can travel safely.
 Wheelchairs should be fitted with the appropriate headrest, restraints and anchor points, inflated tyres, adjusted brakes and a charged power pack, where applicable.

-Yes.
 Medication is permitted on school transport.
 Please ensure that medication is in a secure container in your child’s school bag, where other children can’t access it.
-The driver or escort must be notified that medicine is being transported.
+The driver and escort must be notified that medicine is being transported.

 Free home-to-school/college transport